fightforthefuture/old.fightforthefuture.org/site/_static_pages/jobs.md

 * You have played a key role in making something big happen, whether it was a high profile campaign, a groundbreaking investigative report, launching a startup, or a successful music career.
 * You are fascinated by the power of the Internet and have used it in creative ways.
 * You have a rigorous and thought-provoking perspective on a wide range of political issues.
 You are a thinker and someone who can synthesize a problem or an idea out of ordinary interaction and someone’s frustrations/struggles.
+* Fluency in English required.
+Fluency in Spanish or other languages a plus.

 ## Bonus points for:
 * A background running digital campaigns that grow fast.